eth-vaw-glaciology/course-101-0250-00/website-memo.md

 ## How-to

-### Make ipynb files and prepare for web-site upload
+### Make ipynb files and prepare for website upload

 Running the `deploy_notebooks.jl` scripts located in [slide-notebooks](slide-notebooks) and [exercise-notebooks](exercise-notebooks) folder will:
 - create `.ipynb` from the `.jl` script